 - Place potatoes in oven when hot.
 Bake for nearly 2 hours, for medium-size potatoes.

-- Form a loaf in a 9 1/2 x 7 1/2 x 3 inch Pyrex baking dish.
-(Use a 13 x 9 1/2 inch pan if doubling.)
-Make a deep indentation in the center of the loaf, so it looks like a boat-this will hold the sauce in meatloaf-therefore basting isn’t necessary.
+- Form a loaf in a 9 1/2 x 7 1/2 x 3 inch Pyrex pan, or other deep baking dish.
+Use a 13 x 9 1/2 inch pan if doubling.
+Make a deep indentation in the center of the loaf, so it looks like a boat (this will hold the sauce in the center of meatloaf); therefore, basting isn’t necessary.
 Place meat in oven.

-- Using the same bowl, mix all the remaining ingredients: 1 cup tomato sauce, brown sugar, vinegar, mustard, and water.
+- Using the same bowl, mix all the remaining ingredients: 1 c tomato sauce, brown sugar, vinegar, mustard, and water.

 - Remove loaf from oven, pour the sauce over the meat, and bake for 1 1/2 hours.